phenomenalpotato/basic-cc-templateScanner/README.md

         - make build-dockerfile

-    Run the container: (Just don't forget to change you API Key in the MakeFile!)
+    Run the container: (Just don't forget to change your API Key in the MakeFile!)

         - make docker-run